epfl-ada/ada-2021-project-therealabracadabra/README.md

 Once these modifications are made, we can start analysing it.

 We will first analyse how many quotations are from Republicans and how many from Democrats.
-To do so,. we will use two different sets, one set with Republicans names and one with Democrats names.
+To do so, we will use two different sets, one set with Republicans names and one with Democrats names.

 We will also focus on 5 subjects on which Democrats and Republicans seem to disagree on.
 With an appropriate key word lexic for each to follow:

-•	Immigration: “immigration”, “wall”, “mexic”
+•	**Immigration**: “immigration”, “wall”, “mexic”

-•	Terrorism/Gun control: “shoot”, “gun”, “kill”, “attack”, “massacre”, “victim”, “black”, “white”, “terroris”,”arm”
+•	**Terrorism/Gun control**: “shoot”, “gun”, “kill”, “attack”, “massacre”, “victim”, “black”, “white”, “terroris”,”arm”

-•	Climate change
+•	**Climate change**

-•	Abortion
+•	**Abortion**

-•	Religion: “God”, “Christian”, “Christianism”
+•	**Religion**: “God”, “Christian”, “Christianism”

 The idea would be to analyse if there is a significant difference in the used terms.
 Moreover, we would like to highlight the mostly used words by category and by year for both medias.

-We also plan to make a sentimental analysis on the newspapers.
+We also plan to make a **sentimental analysis** on the newspapers.
 The emotions categories would be defined as follow: disgust, fear, trust, anger, sadness, positive, negative.
 The key words for each category will be taken from the annex from the table E of the paper ["Analyzing Polarization in Social Media: Method and Application to Tweets on 21 Mass Shootings"](https://github.com/ddemszky/framing-twitter/blob/master/paper/ddemszky2019analyzing.pdf).

 We also would like to see the probability of occurrence of the term “chloroquine” for both journals.
 As this treatment against Covid-19 is very controversial.
 Indeed, many researchers came to the conclusion that there is [no scientific evidence about its efficiency](https://www.rts.ch/info/sciences-tech/medecine/11345309-la-chloroquine-augmenterait-le-taux-de-mortalite-des-malades-du-covid.html), while other supports Doctor Didier Raoult and say that it  is a lie.